Colin Kaepernick Needs To Choose Between Football And Activism, Jim Brown Says [Video]

 NFL legend Jim Brown says that currently unemployed quarterback Colin Kaepernick needs to concentrate on football or political activism.
-If he chooses the former, and receives a big salary as a professional athlete, he must follow the rules of the NFL.
+If he chooses the former and receives a big salary as a professional athlete, he must follow the rules of the NFL.
 Noting that he wants to be in Kap’s corner, Brown asserted that “I would advise the young man, if you’re a football player, play football.”

-A longtime activist himself, Brown also expressed strong feeling about the American flag in the footage embedded below.
+A longtime activist himself, Brown also expressed a strong feeling about the American flag in the footage embedded below.

 A member of both the College and Pro Football Hall of Fame, Brown played nine seasons with the Cleveland Browns, leading them to the 1964 NFL Championship over the Baltimore Colts.
-Brown was a NFL Rookie of the Year, three-time MVP, and nine-time Pro Bowler.
+Brown was an NFL Rookie of the Year, three-time MVP, and nine-time Pro Bowler.
 He is the only player to average 100 rushing yards per game over his career.
 He is also the first NFL player to rush for more than 10,000 yards, finishing his career with a total of 12,312.

 Last season, Kaepernick began taking a knee during the national anthem as a protest against police brutality and racial injustice in America.

-It’s unclear whether Kaepernick’s controversial political activism plus NFL owners’ concerns about distractions it might cause or his declining skills, or a combination of both, have kept the signal caller off the gridiron so far.
+It’s unclear whether Kaepernick’s controversial political activism plus NFL owners’ concerns about distractions it might cause or his declining skills or a combination of both, have kept the signal caller off the gridiron so far.
 Earlier this week, Buffalo Bills running back LeSean McCoy seem to suggest that Kaepernick just isn’t good enough anymore to justify the distractions.
 Kaepernick led the 49ers to the Super Bowl in 2013 (losing to the Baltimore Ravens) but last year he went just 1-10 as a starter, although he recorded 16 passing touchdowns and two rushing TDs.

 Kaepernick supporters rallied outside NFL headquarters in New York City this past week.